-“Transaction failed” — 2 words, 17 letters, and so much pain.
-Unfortunately, online transactions fail sometimes, and it's no good for both payers and payees.
-It may result in low conversion rates, spoilt customers' shopping experience, and a profit decrease.
+'Transaction failed' — 2 words, 17 letters, and so much pain.
+Unfortunately, online transactions sometimes fail, and it's not good for both payers, providers, and payees.
+There are different scenarios, but as a rule, it results in low conversion rates, spoilt customers' shopping experience, and a profit decrease.

-- Payment gateway issues
+Payment gateway issues

-- Security issues
+Security check issues

 A security threat from the side of the issuing bank can lead to a decline.
 For example, a card is marked only for domestic use and is being used for an international website.

-3 tips on transactions failures management
+Three tips on payment failure management